wezell/bootcamp-dotcms/labs-day-1.md

 For communication within the network, use the exposed port.
 For communication external to the network, use the published port.

-Lab 2.5: Pull Files from NGINX
+Lab 2.5: Inter-container Communication
 -----------------------------------------

 Let's take what we've learned in Section 2 apply it in this lab.

-Run an NGINX container and try to view the served content from another container (using curl or similar).
+Run an NGINX container and view your custom content from another container (using curl or similar).

 Lab 3.1: Build a Simple Python App
 ----------------------------------